Ankcorn/big-daddy/README.md

 - **Approximate AVG** - averages the per-shard averages (not mathematically correct)
 - **Eventually consistent indexes** - UPDATE/DELETE index maintenance is async
 - **SQL subset** - no UNION, CTEs, window functions, or table aliases

-## Contributing

-This is a private, invite-only project.
-If you're here, you've been invited to explore and contribute.